wakitosh/MroongaSearch/README.md

 ## Key Features

 1.  **Enhanced Japanese Full-Text Search (without Mroonga):**
-    - On a standard database engine (InnoDB), Omeka S's default full-text search does not work well for Japanese.
+    - Omeka S's default full-text search does not work well for Japanese.
 This module provides an alternative that enables a pseudo-full-text search by using `LIKE` for CJK (Chinese, Japanese, Korean) languages.

 2.  **Mroonga-Powered Search (with Mroonga):**
     - If the Mroonga plugin is active in your database, the module will automatically alter the `fulltext_search` table to use the Mroonga engine.